MicrosoftDocs/terminal/TerminalDocs/json-fragment-extensions.md

 # Calculate the example GUID for the 'Git Bash' profile
 profileGUID = uuid.uuid5(appNamespaceGUID, "Git Bash".encode("UTF-16LE").decode("ASCII"))

-# Output the GUID as Windows Terminals expects it (enclosed in curly brackets)
+# Output the GUID as Windows Terminal expects it (enclosed in curly brackets)
 print(f"{{{profileGUID}}}")

 ```